Maryland is one-and-done for first time at Big Ten women’s tournament

 The 11th-ranked Terrapins were out of sync on offense, and No. 14 Indiana led for all but 72 seconds in a 62-51 victory in front of a raucous crowd mostly made up of Hoosiers fans.
 Not only was this the first time Maryland was bounced from the tournament without a win, this was the first time it hadn’t advanced to the title game since it became a member of the Big Ten in 2014.

-The Terrapins earned a double-bye as the No. 4 seed with a win over Indiana in the final game of the regular season.
+The Terrapins earned a double bye as the No. 4 seed with a win over Indiana in the final game of the regular season.
 The Hoosiers got the No. 5 seed and defeated 13th-seeded Rutgers on Thursday.
 They did not seem like a team that had played a tournament game the day before.

 Indiana moves on to face top-seeded Ohio State on Saturday.